 Can I plan to donate my body to science and seek a natural burial? +

 Anatomical donations are usually compatible with green burials.
 When an individual specifies that they would like to donate their organs or tissues, this will typically take place immediately after death.
 Once the targeted organs and tissues have been removed, the family is free to arrange the burial of their loved one.
 However, some individuals specify that they would like to donate their body for anatomical study, often through a local university.
 In this case, the entire body is donated, and a green burial will not be possible.
 A cremation may ultimately follow this donation.
 If you’d like to donate your body to science you may want to have a back-up plan, as there are more donations than need, so many bodies can’t be accepted.
 For more information on anatomical donations, the Trillium Gift of Life Network is a great resource.
 You can visit them at https://www.giftoflife.on.ca/en/.

 Will a natural burial ground accept cremated remains? +

 Most natural burial sites will accept cremated remains for burial or scattering.
-Ashes are high in pH and saline, which is harmful to roots and soil.
+This way, even those who have chosen cremation, have an opportunity to have a final resting place in nature, and can help to protect that natural landscape, simply by being buried there.
+Cremated remains are high in pH and saline, which is harmful to roots and soil.
 Some natural burial grounds may suggest mixing the ashes with an amendment, which helps to neutralize the harm.

 How much will a natural burial cost? +